-The Green Deal, which was scheduled to start in Autumn 2012 but is pretty much limping along without much take up, expects householders to pay for reducing greenhouse gas pollution that comes from generating energy from fossil fuels.
+The Green Deal, which got off to a slow start early in 2013 , expects householders to pay for reducing greenhouse gas pollution that comes from generating energy from fossil fuels.

 Instead of legislating so that the energy companies have to both clean up their act and pay for the pollution they create from burning fossil fuels to generate electricity, the government’s Green Deal asks the public to pick up the tab and pay for home energy efficiency improvements.
 These should reduce the energy needed to heat and light the house, and so reduce carbon emissions.

 What happened to the principle of “the polluter pays”?
 Using carbon tax revenues for a national home energy efficiency retrofit programme would honour this principle, and this is what the Energy Bill Revolution campaign proposes.